 Have you tried making these Mexican Black Beans (Frijoles Negros)?

 Tell me about it in the comments below!
 I always love to hear your thoughts.

 Mexican Black Bean Recipe (Frijoles Negros)

-- 1 tbsp oil (olive oil, canola oil, avocado oil, etc.)
+- 1 tablespoon oil - olive oil, canola oil, avocado oil, etc.

-- ¼ tsp ground cumin (plus more to taste)
+- ¼ teaspoon ground cumin - plus more to taste

 - Add the oil to a medium-sized saucepan set over medium heat.
 Add the diced onion and bell pepper and cook, stirring occasionally, until softened - approximately 5-8 minutes.
 Stir in the garlic and saute for 30 seconds, or until fragrant.
 Season with salt and cumin.

 - Add the black beans.
 If you're using canned beans, add the beans with their liquid.
 If you're using your own cooked beans, add a little water (approximately 1/2-1 cup) so that there is enough water/liquid to prevent them from burning.
 Bring to a simmer, reduce to low heat, and cook for 5 minutes, stirring often.